Tips for ebiking in Tuscany

 • A city bike would be okay as long as the tyres are bigger and not the narrower ones that are standard on city bikes.

-• Tracks have quite big stones in places so tend to look like a dry riverbed rather than a track.
+• Tracks have quite big stones in places, so they tend to look like a dry riverbed rather than a track.
 Taking your time and picking your way through is essential to avoid scrapes and bruises.

 • Take spare inner tubes with you and make sure you know how to change them.
-(Or employ my husband as your bike mechanic!)
+(You can also employ my husband as your bike mechanic!)

 • Take a picnic as there can be quite a lot of routes that don’t have a café, restaurant or supermarket.

-• Ask to charge up your battery whenever you stop so you can relax about getting home with enough power.
+• If you don’t have a large-capacity battery, ask to charge up your battery whenever you stop for a coffee.
+Then you can relax about getting home with enough power.

 • Cycling 30 km on these roads and tracks feels more like 40 or 50 km.
-This is due to the focus you need on keeping your bike upright and avoiding the bumps, lumps and holes.
+This is because you need to focus on keeping your bike upright and avoiding bumps, lumps, and holes, as well as the amount of ascent you can rack up during a short stretch.
 Be alert all the time.

-• Early and late season – be prepared for changes in the weather.
-Take arm warmers or long-sleeved warm tops as well as rain jackets and gloves, you could get a couple of seasons in 1 day.
+• Early and late season: Be prepared for changes in the weather.
+Take arm warmers, long-sleeved warm tops, rain jackets, and gloves.
+You could get a couple of seasons in one day.

 Recommendation

-I wouldn’t recommend Val D’Orcia for people who are new to ebiking as the infrastructure for cycling is not easy.
-The signage is a bit hit and miss and the tracks can be rough and difficult to navigate.
-On the positive side, there are parts that are very easy and have good road surfaces.
-These tend to B-roads and therefore if you are not that confident, you might find the traffic is a bit challenging.
+I wouldn’t recommend Val D’Orcia to people new to ebiking as the cycling infrastructure is not the easiest.
+The signage is a bit hit-and-miss, and the tracks can be rough and challenging.
+On the positive side, some parts are easy and have good road surfaces.
+These tend to be B-roads; therefore, if you are not that confident riding on roads with cars, you might find the traffic challenging.

-The area around San Gimignano and in Chianti are great for riding bikes either on the White Roads “Strada Bianchi” or on B-roads which are quieter.
+The area around San Gimignano and Chianti is great for biking, either on the White Roads “Strada Bianchi” or on B-roads, which are quieter.
+Using Komoot or another bike path mapping app before you decide where to go will help you choose.
+You can see how many paths there are and what other people’s recommendations and experiences are.

 Val d'Orcia, Tuscany